Security-Onion-Solutions/securityonion-docs/architecture.rst

 Search Node
 ~~~~~~~~~~~

-When using a ``search node``, Security Onion implements distributed deployments using :ref:`elasticsearch`'s `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`__.
-When you run Setup and choose ``Search Node``, it will create a local :ref:`elasticsearch` instance and then configure the manager node to query that instance.
-This is done by updating \_cluster/settings on the manager node so that it will query the local :ref:`elasticsearch` instance.

 Search nodes pull logs from the :ref:`redis` queue on the manager node and then parse and index those logs.
 When a user queries the manager node, the manager node then queries the search nodes, and they return search results.

+Security Onion can add search nodes using `cross cluster search <https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html>`__ where each search node is independent or using traditional Elastic clustering where all search nodes join to form a single cluster.

 Search Nodes run the following components: